one-among-us/data/people/qianyuanakg/page.en.md

 In addition, she always pleaded us not to overdose, and half jokingly told us not to become "bad girls".

 Her departure was the most regretful and sad thing I learnt in the transgender community.
-I might had a chance to persuade her and play with her...
+I might have had a chance to persuade her and play with her...

 ## Departure